 How does Linklay work?

 We have some pretty spectacular code which enables you to add click points and information to any pixel on an image.
-You decide where to place the click points, assign product information, then copy and paste a code snippet into your blog or website wherever HTML is accepted.
+You decide where to place the click points, assign product information, then copy and paste a code snippet (an iframe) into your blog or website wherever HTML is accepted.

 Do I need to use an affiliate link?

 Nope!
 Using affiliate links is a great way for bloggers to monetise their blog – but if that’s not your thing (or you’re linking to your own products), then just use a regular URL directing to a product page.
 If you’re a merchant, a URL to your product page is all you need.